0800 389 0143

 It would be easy to read my blog and place M in the title role as ‘the difficult child’ and J as the easy one, especially when you add in normal concerns an average hormonal teenage girl would have.
 Neither child is difficult, but they both have difficult pasts and their earlier experiences arise in all sorts of ways.

-The questions came thick and fast, so I didn’t have to immediately form answers for all of them on the spot but it was important that J know that he wasn’t a bad boy and him being in care wasn’t his fault.
+The questions came thick and fast, so I didn’t have time to immediately form answers for all of them on the spot, but it was important that J knew that he wasn’t a bad boy and him being in care wasn’t his fault.
 He accepted everything I said and immediately asked me a question about stars and the night sky, which I think is going to be his new hobby, but I could almost see the cogs whirling in his head.

 Photo courtesy of Mustafa al-Sarut.